 Amy & The Calamities is the creation of solo artist Amy Wawn, a musician and singer-songwriter from Bulawayo, Zimbabwe.
-Inspired by sounds of Son house and Howlin’ Wolf, and influenced by artists such as the White Stripes, Eddie Vedder and Ray Lamontagne, Amy’s style ranges from lively foot-stomping folk rhythms to the dirty-delicious sounds of delta blues on the slide guitar.
+Inspired by sounds of Son house and Howlin’ Wolf, and influenced by artists like the White Stripes, Eddie Vedder and Ray Lamontagne, Amy’s style ranges from lively foot-stomping folk rhythms to the dirty-delicious sounds of delta blues on the slide guitar.
 This is accompanied by a dark, brooding vocal range, lilting melodies and thoughtful lyrics.

 Amy studied piano from a young age and began learning guitar and violin in her teens.
-She was accepted into the University of Cape Town for a degree in Piano: Musical Performance and Composition but decided to take a break from classical training and studied languages and translation instead whilst focusing on the guitar and songwriting.
-She played her first open Mic at Obviously Armchair in the quirky student suburb of Observatory in 2014.
-She began performing in her hometown of Bulawayo after a brief stint of travelling and working her way around Europe that year.
-Over the last three years, Amy has performed at several major festivals and events around Zimbabwe both as a solo act, and in a trio consisting of percussionist Nigel Mzingaye (Mzie) and electric guitarist Jonathan Wise.
+She was accepted into the University of Cape Town for a degree in Piano for Musical Performance and Composition but instead took a break from classical training and studied a BA in languages.
+She played her first open Mic at Obviously Armchair in the quirky student suburb of Observatory in Cape Town in 2014.
+Before moving to London, Amy performed at several major festivals and events around Zimbabwe both as a solo act, and in a trio consisting of percussionist Nigel Mzingaye (Mzie) and electric guitarist Jonathan Wise.